Python

 Session.unmarshal(data: str) -> Session

-save writes a JSON file with cookies, TLS tickets, and ECH configs. marshal hands you the same blob as a string, perfect for stashing in Redis or a database.
+save writes a JSON file with cookies, TLS tickets, and ECH configs. marshal returns the same blob as a string, ready to drop into Redis or a database.
 Session.load and Session.unmarshal are classmethods.

 Cookie management